 Seabirds-and-Seals is based in Shetland, a group of rugged islands 100 miles north of Scotland and 200 miles west of Norway – lying across the line of latitude of 60 degrees north.

-We have provided travel links below to get to Shetland and the further you read on, you will find links to events that take place throughout the year.
+We have provided travel links below to get to Shetland and the further you read on, you will find links to events that take place throughout the year as well as many other useful links.
 To help you it’s worth clicking on here to plan your visit to Shetland.

-When planning your visit and you decide to book one of our popular 4-Star wildlife tours – you will find our departure location by clicking here.
+When planning your visit and you decide to book one of our popular 5-Star wildlife tours – you will find our departure location by clicking here.

 White nights and wild winters